 ADHD and dyscalculia

 ADHD and dyscalculia are two separate conditions that can co-occur.
 ADHD affects an individual’s ability to pay attention, focus, and control impulses.
-Individuals with ADHD may struggle with completing tasks, staying organised, and managing time, impacting their ability to learn and understand math concepts.
+Individuals with ADHD may struggle with completing tasks, staying organised, and managing time, impacting their ability to learn and understand maths concepts.
 However, ADHD does not cause dyscalculia, and individuals with dyscalculia do not necessarily have ADHD.

 Dyscalculia and autism

 Dyscalculia and autism are two different conditions that can co-occur.
 Autism is a neurodiverse condition that affects an individual’s ability to communicate, socialise, and engage in repetitive behaviours.
-Individuals with autism may also struggle with math concepts, and dyscalculia is more prevalent in individuals with autism than in the general population.
+Individuals with autism may also struggle with maths concepts, and dyscalculia is more prevalent in individuals with autism than in the general population.
 However, autism does not cause dyscalculia, and individuals with dyscalculia do not necessarily have autism.

 Supporting dyscalculia in the workplace